laravel/docs/packages.md

 	php artisan view:publish vendor/package

 This command will move the package's views into the `app/views/packages` directory.
 If this directory doesn't already exist, it will be created when you run the command.
 Once the views have been published, you may tweak them to your liking!
-The exported views will automatically take precendence over the package's own view files.
+The exported views will automatically take precedence over the package's own view files.

 <a name="package-migrations"></a>
 ## Package Migrations